pywc/Go-NTP-Logger/README.md

 ### Usage

 1. Install `go`
-2. Install pckages with `go get`
-3. Edit `config/config.go` file with your desired server configurations
+2. Configure the IP address and the identifier of the machine in `config/config.go`
-4. Create a text file (e.g. `prefixes.txt`) consisting of IP prefixes you want to log
+3. Create a text file (e.g. `prefixes.txt`) consisting of IP prefixes desired to be logged
+4. Run `./setup.sh`
+5. `sudo su`
-5. Run `go run server.go`
+6. Run `go run .`
+7. Detach from tmux by pressing `Ctrl-B / D`
-6. Fun and profit
+8. Fun and profit

 ### Example Configuration